sbobyn/three-pathtracer/README.md

 Toy/demo Realtime WebGL-based Pathtracer integrated with Three.js, for educaitonal purposes.

-Live demo is available here (TODO).
+Live demo is available here: https://sbobyn.github.io/three-pathtracer/

 So far, the Pathtracer closely follows Peter Shirely's [Ray Tracing in One Weekend](https://raytracing.github.io/) (part 1).
 See the todos below for what's planned next.